-2.3 Start-Up Procedures The refrigeration system is completely factory assent ready for operation.
-To energize the unit, it is only supply cord and connect it to a proper 115V power cord has been connected to a power source, the unithe power control switch to the "ON" position. necessary to find the power source.
-Once the supply NOTE: On modular units (MLR suffix in model numquire dismantling. ber) the equipment will re-
+2.3 Start-Up Procedures The refrigeration system is completely factory assembled, pre-charged, and ready for operation.
+To energize the unit, it is only necessary to find the power supply cord and connect it to a proper 115V power source.
+Once the supply cord has been connected to a power source, the unit can be started by flipping the power control switch to the "On" position.
+Note: On modular units (MLR suffix in model number) the equipment will require dismantling.